2016-2017 Undergraduate & Graduate Catalog

 The product design and manufacturing engineering major is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 Cooperative education is a university and industry partnership program that provides a student with engineering work experience that complements and supplements engineering education at GVSU.
-Cooperative education is an integral component of the curriculum consisting of three semesters of work within an applied engineering environment.
+Cooperative education is an integral component of the curriculum normally consisting of three semesters of work within an applied engineering environment.
 The program is designed to provide the student with depth of experience with one host/employer (optimally) for all three co-op semesters.
 The student will have the opportunity to apply the knowledge and skills learned in the academic environment and needed to be a successful practicing engineer, including technical hands-on engineering problem solving, professional self-management, interpersonal skills (verbal and written communication, working in teams, customer/client relations, etc.), and leadership.

 Students must enroll in EGR 289 during the fall semester prior to their first cooperative education experience in the following spring/summer semester.
-The Career Services office helps students find cooperative education positions in industry and academia.
+The Career Services office helps students find cooperative education positions in industry.
 Grand Valley will make a concerted effort to offer every student admitted to major standing a number of invitations for interviews for cooperative education positions with various potential employers.
 Students who either are not acceptable for employment through the prescribed cooperative education interview process, or do not obtain positive evaluations during their cooperative education experiences, or do not maintain satisfactory progress toward the B.S.E. degree cannot meet the graduation requirements of the program and must withdraw from the B.S.E. program.
 Such students do have numerous other options to complete a bachelor's degree in one of Grand Valley's other programs.

 Grand Valley State University hosts the Michigan Lambda Chapter of Tau Beta Pi, the National Engineering Honors Society.

 For more information, visit: www.gvsu.edu/engineering/.